Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Introduction

 \subsection{Related works}

-\paragraph{System identification} In the classical control theory literature, identifying linear transfer function models and state-space models from data \cite{aastrom1971system, van2012subspace} has been discussed, in the settings of open-loop identification (where the system is perturbed by experimental input signals) and closed-loop identification (where the feedback controller is on while changing, e.g., setpoints) \cite{van1995identification, hjalmarsson1996model}.
-Nonlinear model structures such as Volterra series, kernel, and neural methods have been considered as flexible alternatives for nonlinear dynamics \cite{schoukens2019nonlinear, nelles2020nonlinear}.
-Many recent works, pertaining to physics-informed machine learning, focused on discovering underlying (ordinary or partial) differential equations \cite{brunton2016discovering, karniadakis2021physics}.
-In principle, the present work can be considered as a closed-loop system identification method that is generically applicable (under mild assumptions on the regularity of nonlinear systems), represented as a linear operator $T$ on an infinite-dimensional function space.
+\paragraph{System identification} In classical literature, identifying linear transfer-function and state-space models from data has been discussed, in open-loop identification (where the system is perturbed by experimental input signals) and closed-loop identification (where the feedback controller is kept on) \cite{hjalmarsson1996model}.
+Nonlinear structures such as Volterra series, kernel, and neural methods have been considered as flexible alternatives \cite{schoukens2019nonlinear}.
+Many recent works, pertaining to physics-informed machine learning, focused on discovering underlying differential equations \cite{brunton2016discovering}.
+In principle, the present work can be considered as a closed-loop nonlinear system identification method that is generically applicable (under mild regularity assumptions).

-\paragraph{Stability considerations in the learning of nonlinear dynamics} While there exist a wide range of machine learning algorithms for learning underlying equations, constraining the learning to accommodate prior physical structure is desirable for the interpretability and generalizability of learned models \cite{jin2020sympnets, bertalan2019learning}.
-In a control theory context, stability is a primary structure of concern, which, however, has received limited attention.
+\paragraph{Stability considerations in the learning of nonlinear dynamics} While there exist a wide range of machine learning algorithms for learning model equations, constraining it to accommodate prior information is desirable.
+In a control context, stability is a primary concern.
 To the end of enforcing stability, reparameterization of Koopman operator that guarantees Hurwitz or Schur properties has been used \cite{bevanda2022diffeomorphically, fan2022learning}.
-Another commonly used trick to avoid learning a model that qualitatively alters the stability is to collect orbits over long horizons and set the loss metric or kernel to account for long-term prediction errors \cite{lusch2018deep, otto2019linearly, kostic2022learning}.
-If the framework of this paper is used only for modeling the stabilized closed-loop system, then one can define a policy space $U$ that contains only stabilizing controllers.
-The more generic setting, however, will invoke the problem of detecting the bifurcation as the policy varies \cite{tang2024data}.
+Another idea to preserve stability is to collect orbits over long horizons and set the loss metric or kernel to account for long-term errors \cite{lusch2018deep}.
+More general problem settings include the detection of bifurcation from data-driven models \cite{tang2024data}, understanding the spectrum--stability relation in Koopman operator models \cite{tang-ye2025koopman}, and learning the Lyapunov stability/dissipativity \cite{tang-ye2026koopman, tang-ye2026dissipativity}.